yicli/API/README.md

 * pandas
 * matplotlib

+Note: for those with access to the LIACS DSLab, a virtual environment with these prerequisites is available:

+source /data/s2372029/aml-venv/bin/activate

 ## INSTRUCTIONS
 All scripts in this repository are intended to be ran from the root directory: /API